eitanyaffe/hpipe/README.md

 * Hi-C library, used to infer the background model and infer anchor/genome pairs.
 The location of the fastq file is determined by the `HIC_INPUTDIR` in the path_vars file.

+User-defined parameters in user_vars include:
+* CUTTER_TITLE: The restriction enzyme used.
+* CUTTER_SITE: The cutter site.
+* REMOVE_HUMAN: [T|F] Should remove human reads using Deconseq

 Each project is associated with a docker container.
 The container is setup to point to the various paths exposed by the user in the path_vars file.